 4. GAP Insurance: GAP stands for general auto protection, and it covers the difference between the market value of a car and the amount the policyholder owes to the lender on a car loan.
 If a car is totaled, liability insurance only pays the market value of the car.
 For people who drive a lot, do not have money for a down payment or drive a highly depreciating car, this coverage can be important after an accident.

 Iowa Insurance Requirements

 Under Iowa law, all insurance companies that offer liability insurance are required to offer uninsured motorist and underinsured motorist coverage.
 Drivers have to sign a waiver explaining that they want to opt out of the coverage if that's their desire.
 There are no requirements to offer medical payments or GAP insurance, but many insurance companies have those policies.

 Legal Options after a Car Accident

-Drivers in serious accidents in Des Moines can consult an attorney at Walker, Billingsley & Bair to discuss their eligibility to recover damages from the other driver.
+Drivers involved in a serious accident in Des Moines can consult an attorney at Walker, Billingsley & Bair to discuss their eligibility to recover damages from the other driver.
 Contact our office at 888-435-9886 to speak with a lawyer today.